 5 - They scale with your business

-Whether you’re a small business or a huge corporation, business process automation software will scale up to handle huge amounts of data without creating any bottlenecks.
+Whether you’re a small business or a huge corporation, BPA software will scale up to handle huge amounts of data without creating any bottlenecks.